-- 3. 'Home address' refers to the child's permanent home at the date of admission.
+- 4. 'Home address' refers to the child's permanent home at the date of admission.
 Where the child lives with split parents who have shared responsibility, it is for the parents to determine which address to use when applying for a primary school.
-Proof of residency may be required at any time during or after the allocation process. - 4.
-"Nearest Church of England School" is measured by a straight line distance from the main entrance of the home to the main entrance of the nearest Church of England primary school, including those in other local authorities.
+Proof of residency may be required at any time during or after the allocation process. - 5.
+"Nearest Church of England School" is measured by a straight line distance from the main entrance of the home to the main entrance of the nearest Church of England primary school, including those in other local authorities. - 6.
+Proximity to school is used as a tie-breaker, those living closest being given priority.